 The Native Plant Pollinator Garden Project

 This Friends of Lovelace project is a stunning success thanks to all the hard work put in by our volunteer community.
 The garden is ablaze with color and abuzz with pollinators each summer.
 Pollinators aren’t the only ones visiting, either- plenty of wildlife is stopping by!

 The seedheads and grasses continue to provide for wildlife through the winter as well.
 These areas provide shelter for rabbits.
 Cardinals, Blue Jays, and Goldfinches eat the Echinacea seeds all winter when foraging is challenging.

 The Lovelace Meadow Project

-Our efforts to create a more natural, unmowed section of the park continue despite bureaucratic hurdles.
+Our efforts to create a more natural, unmowed section of the park have been successful!!
+Please see above.

 The area north of the sledding hill (colloquially referred to as ‘The Swamp’ by locals) consistently overflows onto the paved path and provides a view only of muddy grooves carved into the ground by the City of Evanston mowers.
 This area will be well served by water-thirsty native plants that can mitigate the flooding and provide habitat for birds and pollinators alike.

 Soon the muddy tracks in the grass in this area will be replaced with lovely native plants and flowers.
 All hail the Lovelace Goddess, Sigrid, for bringing this project to life!

 Did you know that Barbless Hooks are required when you fish at Lovelace?
 But no worries, Friends of Lovelace have you covered.
 Just drop us a note through the website contact form and we’ll make sure to get them to you.
 Limit two hooks per request.